ST10355049-Knipe/PROG7311_POE/README.md

     * A console window will appear.
 This window is the Kestrel web server running the application.
 Do not close this window while using the application.
     * Wait for a message similar to `Now listening on: http://localhost:5000` or `Now listening on: https://localhost:5001` to appear in the console window.
     * Open your preferred web browser (e.g., Chrome, Firefox, Edge).
-    * In the address bar, type the URL shown in the console window (e.g., `http://localhost:5000` or `https://localhost:5001`).
+    * In the address bar, type the URL shown in the console window.

 4.  **Using the Application:**
     * You can now use the application as described in the "Features Implemented" and "User Roles & Test Credentials" sections.